federico-terzi/bipcut/README.md

 You will also need to install *FFmpeg* on your system, and add it to the PATH environment variable.

+You can find the bipcut Android App here: https://github.com/federico-terzi/bipcut-remote

 ### Using bitcut

 Using **bitcut** is pretty straightforward, just invoke it like this: